alexch/codelikethis/public/lessons/responsive_layout/css_layout.md

 |left|
 |right|

 * Applying the style `float:left;` to an element will force that element to the left side of the container, and all other elements will 'wrap' around it.
-Again, this should only be applied to images that need to have text wrapped around them.
-The image below illustrates this.

 ![CSS Float Property Illustration](https://patriciasdesignsite.files.wordpress.com/2015/01/text-wrap_031.jpg "Illustration of text-wrapping with CSS float")